ParamountVentures/magento-2-social-login/README.md

 * Set the Client Secret to the above value
 * Set your tenant name (i.e. the bit [tenant].onmicrosoft.com)
 * Set the name of policy you have configured the claims to return
+* Set the name of a campaign you have configured

 #### Twitter Sign In